haradhansharma/dibakor/README.md

 # dibakor

-# This successful project is the second project of Django-Python.
+# This successful Scraping project using Django, Beautifulsoup, feedparser, django-corntab.